Men's European Volleyball Championship: History

 After victory in 2005, the period of Italy's dominance came to end, and more national teams won their maiden European titles.
 The next tournament was surprisingly won by Spain who beat home favorites – Russia – in a closest 5th-set tie-breaker.
 In 2009, Poland became European Champion for the first time.
 The next tournament was won by Serbia for the first time since dissolution of the Serbia and Montenegro (the country which was previously known as FR Yugoslavia).
 In 2013, Russia (who became Olympic Champion in 2012) finally won their first European title since the Soviet Union's dissolution.
 The next edition was successful for France who also won their maiden European gold.

 The 2017 European Championship took place in Poland.
 It was won by Russia who defeated Germany in a 5th-set tie-breaker.
 The 2019 European Championship was co-hosted by four countries for first time – France, Slovenia, Belgium and the Netherlands.
 Serbia won this tournament after 3–1 victory over Slovenia in the final match in Paris.
 The co-host countries of 2021 edition were Poland, Czech Republic, Estonia and Finland.
 In the final match held in Katowice, Italy defeated Slovenia in a 5th-set tie-breaker and won their seventh European title – the first in 16 years.
 Next year Italy achieved another success in Katowice by defeating Poland at the opponent's home ground in the final match of the 2022 World Championship.
 However, next year Poland took revenge by beating Italy 3–0 in a final match of the 2023 European Championship which was held in Rome.
-It was second European victory in the history of Polish men's national volleyball team.
+It was the second European victory in the history of Polish men's national volleyball team.

 The 33 European Championship tournaments have been won by nine different nations.
 Russia have won fourteen times (twelve as Soviet Union).
-The other European Championship winners are Italy, with seven titles; Czech Republic (as Czechoslovakia) and Serbia (one as FR Yugoslavia), with three titles each; Poland, with two titles; and France, Netherlands, Romania and Spain, with one title each.
+The other European Championship winners are Italy, with seven titles; Czech Republic (as Czechoslovakia), Serbia (one as FR Yugoslavia) and Poland with three titles each; and France, Netherlands, Romania and Spain, with one title each.

+In the 21st century, Italy and Poland are the only national teams to have successfully defended their European Championship titles, winning consecutive editions in 2003 and 2005 and 2023 and 2026.

 The current format of the competition involves a qualification phase, which currently takes place over the preceding two years, to determine which teams qualify for the tournament phase, which is often called the European Championship Finals.
 24 teams, including the automatically qualifying host nation(s), compete in the tournament phase for the title at venues within the host nation(s) over a period of about two weeks.

 Italy holds record for the participation at the European Championships (32 times) by missing only one tournament.
 Bulgaria and France participated at the 31 continental tournaments each.
 Russia also participated at the 31 European Championships (sixteen as Soviet Union).